 General lighting should ensure a sufficient minimum level of light in the room.
 There are plenty of LED light sources that can be used for this purpose: LED modules, strips, luminaries or spotlight.
 Decide on the desired illuminance level (lux).
 In living rooms and bedrooms in particular, give a certain degree of flexibility (through control settings/dimmers) so that occupants can raise or lower the general lighting around the set level.
 Design for the upper end of the Lux ranges in homes with elderly occupants, which generally appreciate a higher level of general lighting.
 A minimum level of general lighting is required for safe movement in the home, especially on the stairs, but sufficient general LED lighting is considered important for general well-being.

 Accent lighting contributes to the ambiance of a house and is usually done with LED spots and strips.
-As with workplace lighting, LED luminaires (or sockets) are placed in the right places to emphasise architectural features, furniture and ornaments.
+As with workplace lighting, LED luminaires (or sockets) are placed in the right places to emphasize architectural features, furniture and ornaments.
 Accent lighting is a more personal matter, and depending on the circumstances, spotlighting or floodlighting can be useful.

 For each of these levels of lighting, controls can provide a range of lighting options.
 So in an living room there could be separate controlled circuits for: